PixelMorphAgain/ATOSIM/org.palladiosimulator.blockchainsystems.threesim/README.md

-# org.palladiosimulator.blockchainsystems.threesim
+# Package org.palladiosimulator.blockchainsystems.threesim

-Business logic for the 3SIM blockchain simulator.
+This package contains the business logic for the 3SIM blockchain simulator.